-Commercial solar is growing.
-The average price of a completed commercial PV project in New York dropped by nearly 15% from 2014-2015 and saw about a 40% drop since 2012 on average.
-Larger systems had an even bigger drop in costs in the state.
+Commercial solar continues to grow.
+The average price of a completed commercial PV project in New York has dropped significantly across the state: from $5.30/Watt in 2012 to $1.62/Watt in 2020.
 By taking advantage of open roof space or land, business owners can reduce operating costs, lock-in energy costs for years to come, and decrease their carbon footprint.
-The NY-Sun Initiative for commercial and industrial facilities offers a performance-based (incentive payments are based upon annual energy production) program for solar electric systems over 200 kilowatts (kW).
 Start by checking the solar potential of your roof or property on the NY Solar Map.
 If your roof is not suitable, learn about 'Community Shared Solar' options.

 HOW SOLAR WORKS

 There are a variety of solar PV and solar thermal technologies available for your home or business.
 Read below to learn more.

 Solar electric systems, otherwise known as photovoltaic (PV) systems, convert sunlight into electricity.
 Solar cells, the basic building blocks of a PV system, consist of semiconductor materials.
 When sunlight is absorbed by these materials, the solar energy knocks electrons loose from their atoms.
 This phenomenon is called the "photoelectric effect."
 These free electrons then travel into a circuit built into the solar cell to form electrical current.

 Multiple solar cells are included in solar modules, which are wired together into an array that will generate electricity for your home.
 Only sunlight of certain wavelengths will work efficiently to create electricity.
 PV systems can still produce electricity on cloudy days, but not as much as on a sunny day.
 For more about the basics of PV, visit the Department of Energy, NREL, EIA, and Solar Technologies Program websites for more solar energy resources.